ukBaz/python-bluezero/docs/install_bluez.rst

 Overview
 --------
 Bluezero relies on the dbus interface of Bluez.
-This is still under an 'experimental' flag and is changing rapidly whuch currently means that it is unlikely that the Linux version you have installed with have the correct version or the experimental flag set.
+This is still under an 'experimental' flag and is changing rapidly which currently means that it is unlikely that the Linux version you have installed with have the correct version or the experimental flag set.
 This instructions are intended to jump start the switching to a newer version of Bluez which will need to be built from source.

 Packages that need available
 ----------------------------